N=2 superconformal nets: Ramond Vacuum Representations and Chiral Rings

 \begin{proposition} Let $c<3$ be an allowed value for the central charge in the $N=2$ discrete series representations.
 The product $*$ defined by the $\Delta^c_{\mathrm{chir}}$-truncated fusion rules on $\Z \Delta^c_{\mathrm{chir}}$ is commutative and associative.
 We call the corresponding ring the \emph{chiral ring} of the $N=2$ super-Virasoro net $\A_c$. \end{proposition}

-\begin{proof} The equivalence classes of irreducible Neveu-Schwarz representations of $\A_c$ are labelled by $(l,m)$ as the corresponding irreducible unitary representations with central charge $c$ of the $N=2$ Neveu-Schwarz super-Virasoro algebra, cf. Sect. \ref{sec:coset}.
+\begin{proof} The equivalence classes of irreducible Neveu-Schwarz representations of $\A_c$ are labelled by $(l,m)$ like the corresponding irreducible unitary representations with central charge $c$ of the $N=2$ Neveu-Schwarz super-Virasoro algebra, cf. Section \ref{sec:coset}.
 The equivalence classes of chiral representations are then selected by the condition $2 h(l,m)= q(l,m)$.
 In light of Theorem \ref{th:SVir2-reps}(NS3), this means $m=-l$.
 Truncating then the fusion rules \eqref{eq:FermiFusions} according to this condition, at most one term remains in the sum \eqref{eq:FermiFusions}, namely

 for all $l_1,l_2= 0,...,n$.
 In particular, this proves commutativity of $*$.
 Similarly, we check associativity:

 \end{proof}